KaiqueS/KaiqueS.github.io/index.md

 ## Be welcome!
 This blog is made by...

-A self-proclaimed Computational Social Scientist.
+Kaíque P. S., a self-proclaimed Computational Social Scientist.
 Who is, actually, a Politologist.
+Ain't that bad, is it?

 Casual and academic posts about Politics, Computer Science, and Mathematics.
 Some posts about softwares that may be being developed.
+Discussions allowed!

 Hope you all enjoy!